Dagon: Dagon and Marnas

-In the Classical period the central temple of Gaza was dedicated to a god named Marnas (from Aramaic marnā, "lord").
+In the Classical period, the central temple of Gaza was dedicated to a god named Marnas (from Aramaic marnā, "lord").
 Itamar Singer considered it a possibility that this name was a title of the hypothetical Philistine Dagon, though he notes he was equated not with a Levantine or Syrian deity but with Cretan Zeus, Zeus Krētagenēs.
 However, Gerard Mussies considers Marnas and Dagan to be two separate deities.
 According to Taco Terpstra, Marnas' origins are "nebulous," and while his name can be plausibly assumed to be Aramaic, his iconography follows Hellenistic conventions.
 At times he is shown naked, similar to a naked and bearded Zeus, either seated on a throne or standing while holding a lightning bolt.
 Other images show him in a form similar to Apollo, holding a bow and standing on a pedestal in front of a female deity.
 Regardless of the variety of depictions, the abundance of them on coins indicates that the inhabitants of Gaza held him in high esteem and associated this god with their city.
 Textual sources portray him as a "sky god who also performed oracles."
 An indirect reference to Marnas occurs in an inscription from Roman Portus from the reign of Gordian III (238-244 CE), which relays that the city of Gaza honored this ruler "at the prompting of its ancestral god."

 Marnas is mentioned in the works of the fourth century scholar and theologian Jerome, in several stories from his Life of St. Hilarion, written around 390 CE, in which he condemns his adherents as idolatrous and as "enemies of God."
 Violent sentiments against the cult of Marnas and the destruction of his temple in Gaza, the Marneion, are described by Mark the Deacon in his account of the life of the early fifth-century saint Porphyry of Gaza (Vita Porphyri).
 After the destruction of Marnas's temple, Mark petitioned the emperor Arcadius through his wife Eudoxia to grant a request to have all pagan temples in Gaza destroyed.
-Terpstra notes there is no direct evidence for the historicity of this account, as Porphyry is not mentioned by other contemporary authors and is entirely absent from inscriptions, though it does indeed appear that in the early fifth century the temple of Marnas was replaced by a Christian church.
+Terpstra notes there is no direct evidence for the historicity of this account, as Porphyry is not mentioned by other contemporary authors and is entirely absent from inscriptions.
+However, it does indeed appear that, in the early fifth century, the temple of Marnas was replaced by a Christian church.
 However, the majority of Gazans were not Christians in the fifth century CE, and likely continued to worship their city's tutelary deity.